 10. Kotor, Montenegro

-Europe's newest country is beautiful and still experiencing a wave of pride at their newfound status as an independent nation.
+Europe’s newest country is beautiful and still experiencing a wave of pride at their newfound status as an independent nation.
 This makes it a great time to visit with friendly, welcoming people and historic Kotor is undoubtedly one of the highlights.
 It is a small port town with a beautiful old town full of old churches and cathedrals while you can climb the 4km of ancient fortifications to get a spectacular view of the city.
 The summer festival is party time and a great time to visit but winter is equally charming.
 It features on our Backpacking Route for the Balkans.